Turbulent radiative diffusion and turbulent Newtonian cooling: Turbulence simulations

 We determine the effective $\lambda$ from the time evolution of the decay of the sinusoidal perturbation, which we monitor by taking the difference between the maximum and minimum temperatures at each time.
-This turns out to be reasonably accurate.
+This turns out to be reasonably accurate and we use a time interval during which the decay is exponential.